Mohit Nalavadi

-I'm a bioengineer turned machine-learning-engineer with a passionate curiosity for scientific computing,
+I'm a bioengineer turned programmer with a curiosity for scientific computing, computer vision, biotech, and music applications.

 Overall, I just love building things.